Becca Williams - Youth Theatre Leader

-Having grown up as a member of the Nonentities Youth Group herself, Becca feels like she is completing the circle by joining the team as a staff member.
+Having grown up as a member of the Nonentities Youth Group herself, Becca feels like she is completing the circle by taking on the role of Youth Theatre Leader.

 In the years between attending and leading youth drama, Becca worked alongside educational psychologists and was a play-leader with disabled and disadvantaged children while at university.
 After graduating, Becca became a primary school teacher, specialising in English and Drama.
 She has now been teaching for a number of years and enjoys connecting with her pupils and inspiring them to use theatre and music to express themselves.
 She runs theatrical activities like ‘Play in a Day’ for various groups of pupils and also directs the school’s play – she thinks if she ever hears another song from Annie she might go mad!